Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'List Accounts Receivable customers, with cursor-based pagination.'
-It identifies the specific verb (list) and resource (AR customers) and distinguishes from siblings like 'mercury_list_recipients' and 'mercury_get_customer' by explicitly stating when not to use this tool.
+The description states 'List Accounts Receivable customers, with cursor-based pagination.'
+It provides a specific verb ('list'), resource ('AR customers'), and mentions pagination.
+It distinguishes from siblings like 'mercury_list_recipients' and 'mercury_get_customer'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.